LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Related Work

-\paragraph{Continuous Chain of Thought} Chain-of-thought (CoT) prompting enhances language model performance by facilitating step-by-step reasoning through natural language~\citep{DBLP:conf/nips/KojimaGRMI22}.
+Chain-of-thought (CoT) prompting enhances language model performance by facilitating step-by-step reasoning through natural language~\citep{DBLP:conf/nips/KojimaGRMI22}.
 However, this approach can be inefficient due to its reliance on discrete text tokens.
 To address this, various previous studies have investigated the potential of reasoning in a continuous space. \citet{DBLP:conf/acl/YangGKG024} and \citet{DBLP:journals/corr/abs-2406-13858} investigate the implicit reasoning capabilities of transformers with multi-hop reasoning tasks.
-Other works have sought to use the language model’s internal hidden states to perform implicit reasoning, instead of explicitly producing the chain of thought reasoning steps~\citep{DBLP:journals/corr/abs-2311-01460,DBLP:journals/corr/abs-2405-14838}. \citet{DBLP:journals/corr/abs-2502-05171} exemplifies this idea with a depth-recurrent Transformer that reuses layers at inference to increase computational depth per token.
+Other works have sought to use the language model’s internal hidden states to perform implicit reasoning, instead of explicitly producing the chain of thought reasoning steps~\citep{DBLP:journals/corr/abs-2311-01460,DBLP:journals/corr/abs-2405-14838}. \citet{DBLP:journals/corr/abs-2502-05171}.
 Another line of work sought to fine-tune LLMs, enabling them to reason with explicit continuous tokens.
 COCONUT (Chain of Continuous Thought)~\citep{DBLP:journals/corr/abs-2412-06769} operates within the model’s hidden state space, eliminating the need for explicit text generation.
 CODI~\citep{DBLP:journals/corr/abs-2502-21074} frames the problem as learning to align recurrent hidden states through self-distillation.
 While these works are promising theoretically, they struggle to generalize to larger models and more challenging benchmarks.

 Recent approaches, such as Soft Thinking~\citep{DBLP:journals/corr/abs-2505-15778} and Mixture-of-Inputs (MoI)~\citep{DBLP:journals/corr/abs-2505-14827}, propose training-free Soft Thinking methods for reasoning LLMs.
 These methods leverage the distribution over the vocabulary at each step to bridge the hidden state output space with the input embedding space, facilitating seamless representation alignment during continuous-space reasoning.
 Despite their innovation, these approaches lack a behavioral analysis of the soft decoding procedure.
 In contrast, our work identifies the Greedy Pitfall in Soft Thinking through comprehensive analysis and introduces random sampling techniques to effectively leverage soft inputs, presenting the first effective Soft Thinking decoding approach.